Preparing To Learn A Piece For Guitar

 My first ideas of this kind began as I learned about the process of teaching children through the Suzuki Method.
 Let me get this out of the way, as a method, I do not think it is good or bad.
 It all depends on the one instructing.
 I will possibly leave my comments about the methodology in a later post.
 One of the elements that the books do well is to give preparatory exercises a few pages before the piece the skill that requires it begins.

 One day, it dawned on me that I never really looked at pieces this way.
 Sure, I’ve worked on techniques like scales, arpeggios, and tremolo.
-But to look into a piece prior to learning it and asking what skills are necessary before actually beginning the piece was not a part of my thinking.
+But to look into a piece before learning it and asking what skills are necessary before actually beginning the piece was not a part of my thinking.
 This goes for classical pieces, jazz solos, rock solos, acoustic fingerstyle, and any other type of song learning.

 I’ve always done this type of thinking when it comes to teaching a strumming song.
 Find out what the chords are for the song.
 Teach the student to play the chords accurately and change quickly enough and then give them the song to learn.
 It makes sense, right?
 But after the basics were learned, then I wouldn’t continue down this path.